priteshrnandgaonkar/priteshrnandgaonkar.github.io/about.md

 permalink: /about/
 ---

-I am interested in iOS development and Machine Learning.
+I am interested in iOS development.

 Available for hire!